tian1327/SWAT/README.md

 ## Acknowledgment
 This code base is developed with some references on the following projects.
-We sincerely thanks the authors for open-sourcing their projects.
+We sincerely thank the authors for open-sourcing their projects.

 - REAL: https://github.com/shubhamprshr27/NeglectedTailsVLM
 - Cross-modal few-shot adaptation: https://github.com/linzhiqiu/cross_modal_adaptation